+VI.
 PROPOSED MEASURES TO RATIONALIZE AND CONTROL DOCUMENT VOLUMES

-- 34. The above-mentioned JIU report also provides information on efforts made by Secretariats system-wide to reduce the page limits of internally generated documents, concluding that "reduction in the volume of documentation as well as making papers more concise and focused could be established as important goals to be reached" (JIU/REP/2002/11, paragraph 109). - 35.
-As an example, in 2001 the United Nations Development Programme (UNDP) and United Nations Population Fund (UNFPA) Boards had set a target to reduce the overall volume of documentation in 2002 by 50 per cent by fixing page limits of 10 pages for non-financial policy documents, five pages for support papers, four to six pages for country outlines, and a maximum of 25 pages for the results-oriented annual reports. - 36.
-The following paragraphs outline a number of measures which, if implemented, could considerably reduce translation workload at WIPO and therefore free up existing resources for the purpose of extending language coverage for WIPO Committee meeting documents.
+- 34. The above-mentioned JIU report also provides information on efforts made by secretariats system wide to reduce the page limits of internally generated documents, concluding that "reduction in the volume of documentation as well as making papers more concise and focused could be established as important goals to be reached" (JIU/REP/2002/11, paragraph 109). - 35.
+As an example, in 2001 the UNDP and UNFPA Boards had set a target to reduce the overall volume of documentation in 2002 by 50 percent by fixing page limits of 10 pages for non-financial policy documents, five pages for support papers, four to six pages for country outlines and a maximum of 25 pages for the results-oriented annual reports. - 36.
+The following paragraphs outline a number of measures that, if implemented, could considerably reduce translation workload at WIPO and therefore free up existing resources for the purpose of extending language coverage for WIPO Committee meeting documents.